 Common Styles and Types of Bonsai Trees

-Once you have understood the various climatic conditions, the types of Bonsai trees you choose are important.
+Once you have understood the various climatic conditions, the Bonsai tree type you choose are important.
 This does not refer to the choice of species but rather the manner in which they will grow.
 A few of the most common types are:

 1) Formal Upright Style